-Just like a house, you need to make sure the property is titled and not concession land (Maritime Zone land) before making your property purchase.
+Just like a house, you need to make sure the property is titled and not a concession property (Maritime Zone land) before making your property purchase.
 Sadly, beachfront property in Costa Rica isn’t an option for non-citizens to own without a partnership with a citizen.
 Your attorney will check the public registry to verify the title of the land before your real estate purchase.

-The most important thing to do when buying land in Costa Rica is to have a survey done.
+The most important thing to do when buying Costa Rica property is to have a survey done.
 A surveyor will confirm your property boundary lines to avoid any disputes with neighbours.
-Then your attorney will record the property survey with the public registry to make it official.
+Then, your attorney will record the property survey with the public registry to make it official.
 Even though these types of things bear legal fees, they’re steps you really don’t want to skip!

 Also, note that you can register your land in your name or as a corporation.
 If you decide to register in your name and transfer to a corporation later, transfer taxes are 1.5%.
 You’ll also have to pay notary fees, which vary based on the price of the property.
 This is something to consider if you buy land for personal use and decide to start a rental property business in Costa Rica down the line.

-If you’ve found land for sale in an area you like, visit the site and ask the seller lots of questions before making an offer.
+If you’ve found land for sale in an area you like, visit the site and ask the seller a lot of questions before making an offer.
 You don’t want to be taken by surprise after buying your Costa Rica property.

 - Does the property have water, electricity and sewer access?

 - Are you allowed to build on it?

 Even if you have a real estate agent, the onus is on you as the buyer to do your due diligence.